claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

     - You have to open it manually - Cmd + Space + Krisp app
     - Log in (I use Google a/c)
     - Select microphone (this will also help you to discover whether your favourite mic is currently enabled in your system)
+    - To close it down again, the only way I've found so far is via Activity Monitor and Force Quit!
 - Remember my default setup for O'Reilly videos was to capture the screen in front of me
     - This means front screen has full-screen slides
     - ...and slide notes are on side screen